-Klonopin Withdrawal and Detox
+Klonopin (Clonazepam) Withdrawal Symptoms and Side Effects

-- Increased pulse
+- Increased sweating

 - Drug cravings